mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

 8. Enter a name and description for the policy on the Review policy page, then select **Create policy**.

 9. Repeat these steps for both the `forge-policy.json` and `launch-policy.json` files.
+For a Launch user, also create the `s3-bucket-write-policy.json` listed in step 5 above.

 #### Create an IAM user